rngrant/compiler/README.md

 ## Flags
-We currently support the -parse flag, which will display the result of parsing the code in lisp syntax, and the -step flag with will evaluate the code incrementally untill a value is reached
+We currently support the -parse flag, which will display the result of parsing the code in lisp syntax,  the -step flag which will evaluate the code incrementally until a value is reached, and the -typecheck flag which evaluates the type of the program.

 ## Language description
 This project currently supports evaluation of a